OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Introduction

+Although KV cache management is well-studied in LLM serving~\cite{kwon2023efficient,zheng2024sglang}, two MoT-specific assumptions break those techniques.
+(1)~\emph{Heterogeneous expert KV semantics}: prefix sharing assumes homogeneous autoregressive readers that extend the cache identically; in MoT VLA, the action expert consumes the prefill cache as read-only context across $S$ denoising steps while the language expert appends new KV entries per decoded token, so naive sharing of a mutable cache can mix language-side appends into the action expert's read-only cache view.
+(2)~\emph{Frame-bounded language decoding}: continuous batching runs each request uninterrupted to completion, but the physical control loop requires language decoding to advance by a calibrated step budget per frame and resume across frames without recomputation, a pattern existing serving systems do not support.

+To address this, we propose \textit{unified KV cache management}, which exposes the \textit{KV cache as a first-class, unified resource managed across tasks and over time.} We realize it in \nickname, an efficient multi-task inference system for MoT VLAs on robotic platforms, with two optimizations: (1) \emph{cross-task KV sharing} encodes the shared observation once and fans out to per-expert KV views within each frame, eliminating redundant prefill while preserving each expert's access semantics; (2) \emph{cross-frame continuous batching} groups in-flight language requests across frames into a single decoding batch, advancing each by a calibrated per-frame step budget so action meets its hard deadline while language throughput scales with the active batch.

-We implement \nickname for $\pi_{0.5}$~\cite{intelligence2025pi_05} atop openpi~\cite{openpi2025}, the most popular MoT VLA model and inference system (10k stars on GitHub) to date.
-We evaluate on a single NVIDIA RTX 4090 GPU, a representative platform for on-device VLA inference~\cite{jiang2026fast,ma2025running,black2024pi_0}.
-Results across 3 benchmarks show that \nickname consistently accelerates parallel multi-task inference by up to $3.7\times$, achieving over 200~tokens/s language decoding throughput and 70~Hz action frequency simultaneously.
+We implement \nickname for $\pi_{0.5}$~\cite{intelligence2025pi_05} atop openpi~\cite{openpi2025}, the official inference framework for this widely used MoT VLA (over 10k stars on GitHub).
+Across the LIBERO, DROID, and ALOHA configurations on NVIDIA GeForce RTX 4090 and Jetson AGX Thor, two representative platforms for on-device VLA inference~\cite{jiang2026fast,ma2025running,black2024pi_0}, \nickname consistently accelerates parallel multi-task inference by up to $3.7\times$, sustaining over 200~tokens/s language throughput at 60~Hz action frequency on RTX 4090 and 27~Hz on Jetson AGX Thor.
+We further validate \nickname on a real humanoid robot with on-board Jetson AGX Thor, where the action-critical inference path fits within the action-execution window and language-generation latency is largely hidden behind action execution (\cref{sec:exp-realrobot}).